siddharthakaushik/ZopSmart_Assignment/README.md

 # ZopSmart_Assignment-Real time car tracking system
 Code Functionality

-Certainly!
 Let's go through the functionality of the provided code:

 1. **Database Initialization:**
    - The `initDB` function initializes a SQLite database using the `gorm` package.